DataDrum/APIDocs/source/index.html.md

 `GET https://api.datadrum.com/json/<INDICATOR>/earliest`

-This endpoint retrieves the earliest value held by Data Drum.
+This endpoint returns the earliest value held by Data Drum.

 The earliest data we hold for Ukraine annual inflation is from January 2006 when the figure was 9.7%